hjanime/SPADEVizR/README.md

 ```r
 generateReport(results,PDFfile = "DESIRED_PATH.pdf", assignments = assignments, report = c("pheno", "kinetic_cluster","tree", "disto","stream","MDS"))
 ```
+-- integrate a exemple of report ? --
 *Generating a big report can take a minute or more.*

 # <a name="object_structures"/> XX Object structures